Kalpana490/SynergySparks-22-SUSTAIN-AI-THON/README.md

 ## Tech Stack

-Mind Maze utilizes the following technologies:
+MindScope utilizes the following technologies:

 - *Frontend*: HTML, CSS, JavaScript (ES6+), React (for future features)
-- *Backend*: Node.js, Express.js (optional for API)
+- *Backend*: python flask
 - *Database*: Firebase (for storing user data and preferences)
 - *Authentication*: Firebase Authentication or Auth0 (for secure login)
-- *Deployment*: GitHub Pages, Vercel, or Firebase Hosting
+- *Deployment*: GitHub Pages.

 ---
 ## Novelty

-Mind Maze novelty lies in its personalized approach to mental wellness.
+MindScope novelty lies in its personalized approach to mental wellness.
 By enabling users to select their areas of interest and tailoring content based on these selections, the app provides a unique, interactive experience.
 Furthermore, the integration of daily motivational tips and gender-based wellness advice makes it an inclusive and user-centered platform.

 The app also offers: